-During the financial year, the Company paid a premium in respect of a contract insuring the Directors of the Company (as named above), the Company Secretary, and all Executive Officers of the Company and of any related body corporate against a liability incurred as such a Director, Secretary or Executive Officer to the extent permitted by the Corporations Act 2001.
+During the financial year, the Company paid an insurance premium to insure the Directors of the Company (as named above), the Company Secretary, and all Executive Officers of the Company and of any related body corporate, against a liability incurred as such a Director, Secretary or Executive Officer to the extent permitted by the Corporations Act 2001.
 The contract of insurance prohibits disclosure of the nature of the liability and the amount of the premium.